interactive-fiction-class/interactive-fiction-class.github.io/homeworks/gpt-parser/gpt-parser.md

 ### Using our Starter code

 We have provided [starter code for your GPT Parser]({{page.materials[0].url}}).
 I recommend using Visual Studio Code for this homework.
-You should get started by reviewing the `HW2.ipynb` which has a `GptParser` class with placeholder code for you to update.
+You'll be making changes to the `HW2.ipynb` file, which has a `GptParser` class with placeholder code for you to update.

 #### Environment Setup

-To run this code in your Python IDE, you'll need to install the openai python package via `pip`, and you'll need to set an evironment variable called OPENAI_API_KEY.
+To run this code in your Python IDE, you'll need to install the openai python package via `pip`, and you'll need to set an environment variable called `OPENAI_API_KEY`.

 First [download the zip file]({{page.materials[0].url}}), then create a virtual environment and install